builtbykrit/krit-teams/README.md

 Current version: 0.1.0

+Until `djangorestframework-jsonapi` supports Django 2.0, only Django 1.11 is supported. https://github.com/django-json-api/django-rest-framework-json-api/issues/397

 ## Getting started

 1. `pip install git+https://github.com/builtbykrit/krit-teams@0.1.0 --process-dependency-links`
-3. Add `krit-teams` and `krit-invitations` to your apps
+3. Add `krit.teams`, `krit.invitations`, `krit.authentication` and `krit.registration` to your apps
-4. Add `krit.teams.urls` and `krit.invitations.urls` to your urlpatterns.
+4. Add `krit.teams.urls`, `krit.authentication.urls`, `krit.registration.urls`, and `krit.invitations.urls` to your urlpatterns.
 Add them to the bottom of the list if you need to override them.

 ## Usage